ansys/scade-ps/doc/source/user-guide/change-oids/index.rst

 In some cases, two SCADE projects that have been initiated by copy/paste, then developed independently, may share many overlapping OIDs.
 Should these projects need to be integrated together, this will generate conflicts in the IDE.
-For instance, traceability between requirements and model elements, that relies on OIDs, may be unable to unambiguously resolve.
+For instance, traceability between requirements and model elements may be unable to unambiguously resolve, as it relies on OIDs.

 Description
 ===========